The ultimate wealth-creating program that took me 30 years to develop

 All our clients that used the Smith Manoeuvre may have lost money on the value of the home, but did not lose the value of the equity that was there because we moved it to a separate account.

-Instead of losing money in a downward spiraling real estate market that continues to bleed money.
+Instead of losing money in a downward-spiralling real estate market that continues to bleed money.

 The most important elements of home equity management are maintaining liquidity and safety of principal and creating an opportunity for home equity to grow in a separate side fund, where it is accessible in the event of an emergency.